 Our Projects

-Every day, more and more lonely elderly people turn to the Christian Mission “New Life” because they have been left on the streets due to war, loss of loved ones, or difficult life circumstances.
-Our current shelter, designed for 60 people, has long been overcrowded, and every day we are forced to turn away those who ask for help because we physically have nowhere to accommodate them.
-That is why we have made a bold and vitally necessary decision to start building a new, large, and modern shelter for elderly people and people with disabilities.
-“It will not be just a building, but a real home where hope and dignity return.”
-What will the new shelter be like? ✓ Scale: The new complex will be able to accommodate 310 residents at a time.
-Of these, 60 places will be reserved for a specialized palliative care unit for seriously ill people who need constant medical care. ✓ Medical support: A medical unit with an area of 180.93 m² is planned, where elderly people will be able to undergo regular examinations and receive comprehensive treatment. ✓ Comfort and accessibility: A spacious dining room (256.36 m²) will provide all residents with three meals a day.
-Each living room is designed with the special needs of the elderly in mind to ensure maximum comfort and privacy. ✓ Leisure and spirituality: The territory includes green areas for relaxation and emotional recovery, a library, as well as auditoriums for spiritual communication and psychological support.
-What has already been done?Thanks to the support of our partners from Far Reaching Ministries, we have already taken the first and very important step — we have purchased a plot of land in the village of Velykyi Dalnyk, where large-scale construction will begin.
-We face enormous challenges ahead: financial, logistical, and construction.
-Building such a complex requires enormous resources, but we believe that together we can bring this project to completion.
-We invite everyone who cares to join in the construction!
-Your financial support, volunteer participation, building materials, or even sharing this information are invaluable contributions.
-Let's build a place together where every elderly person can spend the autumn of their life in warmth, safety, and God's love.
+Project of the New Shelter for Elderly People and People with Disabilities Every day, more and more lonely elderly people turn to the New Life Christian Mission.
+Because of war, the loss of loved ones, or difficult life circumstances, they have been left on the streets.
+Our current shelter, designed for 60 places, has long been overcrowded, and every day we are painfully forced to turn away those asking for help because physically we have nowhere to accommodate them.
+That is why we made a bold and vitally important decision — to begin the construction of a new, large, and modern Shelter for elderly people and people with disabilities.
+“This will not be just a building, but a true home where hope and dignity return.”
+What will the new Shelter be like? ✓ Scale: The new complex will be able to accommodate 310 residents at the same time.
+Of these, 60 places will be allocated to a specialized palliative care unit for seriously ill people who require constant medical care. ✓ Medical support: A medical unit with an area of 180.93 m² is planned, where elderly people will be able to undergo regular check-ups and receive full treatment. ✓ Comfort and accessibility: A spacious dining hall with an area of 256.36 m² will provide all residents with three meals a day.
+Each living room is being designed with the special needs of elderly people in mind to ensure maximum comfort and privacy. ✓ Leisure and spirituality: The grounds will include green areas for rest and emotional recovery, a library, as well as rooms for spiritual fellowship and psychological support.
+What has already been done?
+Thanks to the support of our partners from Far Reaching Ministries, we have already taken the first and very important step — we purchased a land plot in the village of Velykyi Dalnyk, where the large-scale construction will begin.
+Enormous challenges lie ahead of us: financial, logistical, and construction-related.
+Building such a complex requires tremendous resources, but we believe that together we will be able to bring this project to completion.
+We invite everyone who cares to join in the construction.
+Your financial support, volunteer participation, building materials, or even an informational repost — all of these are invaluable contributions.
+Let us build together a place where every elderly person can spend the autumn of life in warmth, safety, and God’s love.
+Beginning of Shelter Construction

 Read More